Sustainability Focus Areas

 WHY IT’S IMPORTANT: There is a competitive and undersupplied market for talent that we need to grow our business and serve customers in all geographic territories in which we operate.

-net growth in our technician and apprentice population year over year
+growth in our technician and apprentice population year over year in 2024

-WHY IT’S IMPORTANT: We need to ensure our workforce remains capable of providing superior customer service and continues to build the knowledge, skills and competencies to work with our latest products and technologies.
+WHY IT’S IMPORTANT: We need to ensure our workforce remains capable of providing superior customer service and continues to build the knowledge and skills to work with our latest products and technologies.

-was the average tenure of Toromont employees in 2022 while our workforce grew 7%
+is the average tenure of Toromont employees in 2024, a demonstration of commitment

-is the average tenure of our senior leadership team
+is the average tenure of our management team

 of our Board members are women